Zubair-droid/react-keeper/README.md

 # React-keeper
-A google keep clone web app for making notes to keep.
+A notes maker web application for making notes and insights then and there.

 # Overview
 Functions as notes to store activities and important dates with a single title and precise line of words for the context as a  reminder.